isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

     * **Site:** By default, includes standard metrics, total media net spend, and total billable net spend by site.

+## Cross-Account Reporting {#cross-account-reporting}

+Any organization with multiple DSP accounts can optionally enable cross-account data in custom reports, according to the organization's needs.
+For example, you can give Account A access to Account B's data, and give Account B access to Account C's (but not Account A's) data.
+To enable and configure this feature, contact your Account account manager.

+Once the feature is enabled for your organization, you can [filter](report-settings.md) any of the following report types by account:  Custom, Site, Segment, Geo, Device, Frequency by Impression, and Conversion.

+Your account settings at Settings > Account indicate a) the other accounts whose data is available to your account and b) the other accounts that can access your account's data.

 >[!MORELIKETHIS]
 >
 >* [Create a Custom Report](/help/dsp/reports/report-create.md)